torchnyu/blog/_posts/2020-05-28-startup-internship.md

 Yeah it is damn well is pretty bad.
 You are actively helping a person who is blatantly exploiting people, namely yourself.
 There's something truly mean about giving an intern a pile of work and very little guidance.
-It's profoundly discouraging and not fun at all.
+It's profoundly discouraging.

-Not to mention your boss is using the title of intern to artificially create a power dynamic.
+Your boss is using the title of intern to artificially create a power dynamic.
 Internships are ways for students to learn about various topics, whether that be technical skills or business knowledge.
 There is a relationship implicit in this arrangement: you---the intern---are the apprentice, they are the master.
 In the absence of training, the company is simply trying to maintain the illusion of this power dynamic without any of the requisite mastery.

 I've seen this used far too often with students or recent graduates who start companies.
 They find students who are maybe a year or two